-Sexual misconduct reporting options, such as the online reporting form, OIED Report It, are easily accessible and a comprehensive list of ways to report is available on the Office of Institutional Equity & Diversity website: www.utrgv.edu/equity/.
-Students and employees are directed to this website in writing through email.
+You can report sexual misconduct in-person, by visiting the OTIXEO offices in Brownsville or Edinburg, online through the online reporting form, OTIXEO Report It, by emailing otixeo@utrgv.edu, or by written submission to our OTIXEO office mailing address.
+Further details as to these comprehensive ways to report are available on the Office of Title IX & Equal Opportunity website: www.utrgv.edu/otixeo All students and employees receive education on how to make a report to OTIXEO.

-The information that is available on the website for students and employees includes:
+Once OTIXEO receives a report of sexual misconduct, to include dating violence, domestic violence, sexual assault and stalking, students and employee victims are provided in writing through email detailed information, to include:

-information about their rights and options through the sexual misconduct grievance procedure,

-Information about the importance of preserving evidence that may assist in proving that the alleged sexual misconduct occurred or that may be helpful in obtaining a protection order and what steps to follow to file for a protective order,

-- how and who to contact to make a report, - information about the option to report to PD or campus authorities and - the option to receive assistance from an advocate when making a report through the Office for Advocacy and Violence Prevention.
+- Information about their rights and options through the sexual misconduct grievance procedure, - Information about the importance of preserving evidence that may assist in proving that the alleged sexual misconduct occurred or that may be helpful in obtaining a protection order and what steps to follow to file for a protective order, - Information about the option to report to local PD or campus authorities and the right to be assisted in notifying police - The option to receive assistance from an advocate, to include transportation assistance, through the Office for Advocacy and Violence Prevention, - Information and the right to supportive measures, such as no contact orders, is provided, and - Information about existing counseling services and additional services available on our website locally and nationally.

-Further, information about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available to victims, both within the institution and in the community, to the extent identifiable, are also listed on the OIED and OAVP website.
+In addition, counseling, health, mental health, victim advocacy, legal assistance options, visa and immigration assistance, student financial aid, and other services available to victims, both within the institution and in the community, to the extent identifiable, are also listed on the OTIXEO and OAVP websites.
+Students and employees are provided with written notification about these resources through the materials they receive as part of the trainings provided by OTIXEO.
+Victims are provided a link to the resources in writing via email when contacted by OTIXEO.

-Reports to UTRGV can be made anonymously through the OIED Report It Form.
+Reports to UTRGV can be made anonymously through the OTIXEO Report It Form.